 Read below for information on co-marketing with The Social Agent.
 Sharing advertising costs between agents and lenders provides the best customer experience for consumers when done correctly.
-Agents can promote their lenders on their Facebook & Instagram ads by co-branding their lenders on their listing carousel ads.
+Agents can promote their lenders on their Facebook & Instagram ads by co-branding their lenders on their listing ads.

 - Agent owns the exclusive market share of a zip code for Facebook & Instagram advertising with The Social Agent.

 - Agent and Lender share the overall exposure of the advertising with a 50/50 pro-rata share.

 - Agent and Lender are co-branded with a contact card on the advertisement showing the 50/50 share of the space.